 But, almost all Name Change Petitions are approved

-Question: What’s the number one reason why Name Change Petitions are Denied?
+Question: What’s the #1 Reason My Name Change Petition Can be Denied?

 Answer: Not Starting.